-I hold an MFA in Design and Technology from Parsons School of Design (where I was an original member of the Designed Realities Lab led by Dunne and Raby), an MA in Music from Wesleyan University, and a Graduate Certificate in "Media between Data and Experience" from Cornell University.
+I hold an MFA in Design and Technology from Parsons School of Design, an MA in Music from Wesleyan University, and a Graduate Certificate in "Media between Data and Experience" from Cornell University.
+I was an original member of both the Parsons Telepresence Lab and the Designed Realities Lab led by Dunne and Raby).
+I've conducted UX research and development in collaboration with companies such as Bell Labs, Ford, IBM Watson, Microsoft, OpenBCI, and Vonage.

 I have been Visiting Artist at Florida State University, Harvard University, and Oberlin College, among others, and my work has been presented in the United States and abroad, at the California Institute of the Arts, Eyebeam, Goethe-Institut Amsterdam, Instants Chavirés, ISSUE Project Room, MASS MoCA, and Roulette; and in publications such as Experimental Music Since 1970 (Bloomsbury, 2016) and Word Events: Perspectives on Verbal Notation (Bloomsbury, 2012).